astrogirlnim/GeneKnow/download_website/README.md

 ## 📄 License

-This download website template is part of the GenePredict project and follows the same licensing terms as the main repository.
+This download website template is part of the GeneKnow project and follows the same licensing terms as the main repository.

 ## 🤝 Contributing